paxdev/paxdev.github.io/_posts/2018-11-27-creating-a-helm-release.md

 version: 0.1.0
 ```

-* 'apiVersion:' is required and is the version of the _Helm_ api.
+* `apiVersion:` is required and is the version of the _Helm_ api.
-* 'appVersion:' is the version of _your_ app that is being deployed in this chart and is optional.
+* `appVersion:` is the version of _your_ app that is being deployed in this chart and is optional.
 This does not need to be SemVer format.
 * `description:` is an optional description of the app being deployed.
 * `name:` is required and is obviously the name of the Chart.
-* `version:` is required and is the SemVer 2 version _of the Chart`.
+* `version:` is required and is the SemVer 2 version of the Chart.
 I typically leave this as it is and set the
 version when creating an install package as part of a build pipeline.

 You can check all the options in the Kubernetes documentation.